Skip to main content

 The chronic stress from a health data breach induces a measurable, pathological state of hypercortisolemia, disrupting hormonal balance and immune function.

 The downstream effects of sustained hypercortisolemia are numerous and directly antagonistic to the goals of any wellness program.
-For a male patient on a TRT protocol to manage andropause, can increase the production of Sex Hormone-Binding Globulin (SHBG), which binds to testosterone, reducing its bioavailability and blunting the efficacy of the therapy.
+For a male patient on a TRT protocol to manage andropause, chronic stress can increase the production of Sex Hormone-Binding Globulin (SHBG), which binds to testosterone, reducing its bioavailability and blunting the efficacy of the therapy.

 For a female patient using low-dose testosterone and progesterone to manage perimenopausal symptoms, elevated cortisol can exacerbate mood lability, sleep disruption, and vasomotor symptoms.
 The “pregnenolone steal” phenomenon is a relevant biochemical pathway here.
 Under chronic stress, the precursor hormone pregnenolone is preferentially shunted toward cortisol production, at the expense of producing other critical hormones like DHEA and progesterone.
 This effectively starves the gonadal pathways, creating a state of hormonal depletion that can counteract the benefits of hormone replacement.